apache/incubator-milagro-dta/README.md

 You can find documentation for Milagro D-TA in the main [Milagro docs site](https://milagro.apache.org/)

-Which includes a quick start guide that will show you how to get Milagro D-TA to "do stuff"
+This includes a quick start guide that will show you how to get Milagro D-TA to "do stuff"

 ## Contributing